 - once registered, complete your organization profile and follow the steps above

-- if you still have questions, submit them to the contact point for questions listed on the call page before the deadline for submitting questions.
+- If you still have questions, submit them to the contact point listed on the call page before the deadline for submitting questions.
 We will not respond to questions received after the deadline.

 Step 5: Complete all required documents

-To validate the application form:
+To validate the form:

 - click on the “Validate” button on the top right hand corner of the first page